Onurtag/TSolidBackground/README.md

 --------------------
 ##Changelog

-*If the release page or this changelog mentions
+*If the release page or this changelog mentions*
-**TSolidBackground.ini changes,**
+**TSolidBackground.ini changes**,
-you should delete your TSolidBackground.ini and make a new one.*
+*you should delete your TSolidBackground.ini and make a new one.*

 * **Version 2.7.0**